mist64/cbmbus_doc/2 Bus Arbitration.md

 |---------------|---------------|--------------------------------------------|
 | `0x60` + _sa_ | `SECOND`      | last addressed device selects channel _sa_ |

 The interpretation of the secondary address is up to the device and specified on layer 4.
-In practice, they are interpreted as:

-* options or flags, e.g. for printers
-* different file contexts, e.g. for disk drives
+In practice, they are interpreted as options or flags (e.g. for printers) or different file contexts (e.g. for disk drives).

 Devices can also ignore the secondary address or only honor certain bits of it.
 Commodore disk drives, for example, ignore bit #4, so channels 16-31 are the same as channels 0-15.

 ## Examples

-Here are some examples.
+Here are some examples for receiving, sending, copying, as well as for a controller-less connection.

 ### Receiving Data from a Device